Denver, Colorado

 One huge bonus for residents trying to enjoy this view is 300 days of sunshine per year (more than San Diego).
 The average temperature in February is 45 degrees, it’s drier than Phoenix, and has only 14 inches of rain/snow a year, which is the same as Los Angeles.
 Trust us, you’re going to be outdoors enjoying this city throughout the year.

-We’re kidding, we’re kidding, kind of.
-The problem isn’t Californians specifically, although they ain’t helping, it’s all the transplants from Cali and Texas and Seattle and elsewhere that look to; escape higher costs of living, or weaker economies, or unhealthier lifestyles, and as a result end up in Denver.
-Lots of new people can change the original vibe of a city that drew them in the first place, move up costs, and generate all the commensurate challenges population growth brings.
+If you were to ask long-time Denverites what they struggle with the most, many would say, people moving here from California.
+But the problem isn’t Californians specifically, although they ain’t helping, it’s all the transplants from Cali and Texas and Seattle and elsewhere that are looking to; escape higher costs of living, or weaker economies, or unhealthier lifestyles, and as a result end up in Denver.
+Lots of new people can change the original vibe of a city that drew them in the first place, jack up costs, and generate all the commensurate challenges population growth brings.

 Without question the outdoors plays a significant role in the lifestyle of most “Denverites”.
 Outdoor play is year-round and whether you’re into hiking, running, skiing, fishing, kayaking or just taking a walk and enjoying the sunshine it never stops here.
 All that said, Denver has been exploding in big city lifestyle amenities over the years and it is ready to compete (whether locals want them to or not) with any other place.